apache/johnzon/src/site/markdown/download.md

 ----------

+## Johnzon-2.0.x

+Apache Johnzon 2.0.x implements the JSON-P 2.1 and JSON-B 3.0 specifications which on a level of JavaEE 10.
+This version is not backward compatible due to the namespace change from `javax` to `jakarta`.
+Apache Johnzon does not implement Jakarta EE 9 per se, because there was no change in terms of APIs except the namespace change.
+So we decided to use Apache Johnzon 1.2.x bellow and publish a Jakarta compatible version using bytecode transformation.
+All artifacts can be used with the classifier `jakarta`.

+#### Source

+This version is currently only available as snapshot.
+We are still actively working on passing the TCK but so far most of the implementation is ready.

 ## Johnzon-1.2.x

 Apache Johnzon 1.2.x implements the JSON-P 1.1 and JSON-B 1.0 specifications which on a level of JavaEE 8.